 KIND’s Family Separation Response Team is addressing the profound crisis caused by the Trump Administration taking children away from their parents upon arrival at the U.S. border before, during, and after the “Zero Tolerance Policy.”
 We are helping children and families address the long-term consequences of this devastating policy and seek protection.

 But we need you to take a stand with us against these cruel policies.
 The more voices that speak out, the louder we are.
-Sign our petition to help protect these families and children!

 The team coordinates sustained medical and social services to help separated children and families deal with the trauma of separation.
 Mental health services are especially critical for our traumatized child clients.

 The team interviews new child clients and matches them with free, specially trained attorneys to provide legal representation.
 The team has assisted more than 800 individuals impacted by family separation.
 At the height of the Zero Tolerance policy, the team helped numerous parents and children find each other.

 The team works closely with KIND’s International Programs Team in Central America to locate and support separated parents who were deported without their children, reunify families separated across borders, and provide psychosocial services to reunified families.

 It has been one year since the Biden Administration created the Family Reunification Task Force to find parents still separated from their children under the previous Administration’s Zero Tolerance...Read More

 Kids in Need of Defense (KIND) submits this comment in response to the above Request for Input, “Identifying Recommendations To Support the Work of the Interagency Task Force on the Reunification of...Read More